KazumichiOta/elderly-brain-template/README.md

 [![DOI (v1.1)](https://zenodo.org/badge/DOI/10.5281/zenodo.16827113.svg)](https://doi.org/10.5281/zenodo.16827113)

 # 1. Overview
-This repository contains supplementary data related to the Elderly Brain template developed and evaluated in our study,
+This repository contains supplementary data related to the Elderly Brain Template developed and evaluated in our study,
-*Developing and Validating an Elderly Brain template: A Comprehensive Comparison with MNI152 for Age-Specific Neuroimaging Analyses*
+*Developing and Validating an Elderly Brain Template: A Comprehensive Comparison with MNI152 for Age-Specific Neuroimaging Analyses*

 Specifically, it includes:
 - Subcortical Dice coefficients for n=282 QC-passed IXI participants (after intracranial-volume QC; see Methods §2.2.3).